openshift/hive/docs/using-hive.md

   pullSecretRef:
     name: pull-secret
 ```

+Note for `metadataJSONSecretRef`:
+1. If the referenced Secret is available -- e.g. if the cluster was previously managed by hive -- simply copy it in.
+1. If you have the original metadata.json file -- e.g. if the cluster was provisioned directly via openshift-install -- create the Secret from it: `oc create secret generic my-gcp-cluster-metadata-json -n mynamespace --from-file=metadata.json=/tmp/metadata.json`
+1. Otherwise, you may need to compose the file by hand.
+See the samples below.

 If the cluster you are looking to adopt is on AWS and leverages Privatelink, you'll also need to include that setting under `spec.platform.aws` to ensure the VPC Endpoint Service for the cluster is tracked in the ClusterDeployment.